What Happens If You Don’t Pay Your Electricity Bill?

 Contact your energy retailer for reconnection within 10 business days of being disconnected.
 Make sure you settle the debt.
 If you cannot pay it in one time, agree to a payment plan to manage the unpaid bills.
 Lastly, prepare these details.

-- Date you want your electricity connected
+- The date you want your electricity connected

 - Contact number